ibexa/documentation-developer/docs/guide/taxonomy/taxonomy.md

 * `parent` of `ibexa_taxonomy_entry` type and not required
 * `name` of `ezstring` type and required

-Then, create a new container where new taxonomy items will be stored under.
+Then, create a new container to store the new taxonomy's items, for example a `folder` named Content categories.

 Next, in `config/packages/ibexa_taxonomy.yaml` add the following configuration: